PeppyDays/learn-rust-with-tests/src/rust_fundamentals/dependency_injection.md

 It is assumed that you have read the [Structs, Methods and Traits](./structs_methods_and_traits.md) chapter before as some understanding of traits will be needed for this.

-There are a lot of misunderstandings around dependency injection around the programming community.
+There are many misunderstandings about dependency injection in the programming community.
 Hopefully, this guide will show you how

 - You don't need a framework
 - It does not overcomplicate your design